 We ask the participants for a small personal contribution: 15 EUR for graduating students and 25 EUR for alumni.

 - coffee / tea

 - drinks at the networking get-together after the training

-Register and pay via https://bit.ly/2J7OJuh.
+You can register and pay by using this online form.
 The deadline to register for this training is Wednesday, 11 March 2020.